Net Worth

 Vine

-After moving to Los Angeles, King Bach pursued his passion for comedy and performance by creating his channel on Vine.
+After moving to Los Angeles, King Bach pursued his passion for comedy and performance by creating a Vine channel.
 Before long, he had risen through the ranks of the platform’s top content creators to amass over sixteen million followers with over six billion video loops.

 His first video was uploaded to Vine in 2013 after Brittany Furlan, an internet personality and comedian, introduced Bach to the platform.
 Soon after his debut, he worked regularly with Bart Baker on a series of parody music videos, including his portrayal of Pharrell Williams in a parody “Happy” video.

 Additional songs the duo created include playful parodies of “Problem” by Big Sean.
-Tupak Shakur’s “Big Girls Cry,” and “Dark Horse” by Juicy j.
+Tupac Shakur’s “Big Girls Cry” and “Dark Horse” by Juicy J. His rising fame on Vine also led King Bach to host the Streamy Awards, which recognized prominent social media content creators.

 Television Career

 With his growing reputation as a comedian and prolific content creator, King Bach would inevitably break through into mainstream entertainment.
-His first break came in 2012, when he played Chris in four episodes of the comedy series starring Don Cheadle and Kristen Bell, House of Lies.
+His first break came in 2012, when he played Chris in four episodes of the comedy series House of Lies, starring Don Cheadle and Kristen Bell.

-Thanks to his signing to talent agency UTA, Bach soon picked up more television roles, becoming a recurring cast member on MTV’s Wild ‘n Out.
-A battle rap improvisation game show created by Nick Cannon, Wild ‘n Out was a ratings’ success, with over twenty seasons aired on the channel.
+Thanks to his signing with talent agency UTA, Bach soon picked up more television roles, becoming a recurring cast member on MTV’s Wild ‘n Out.
+A battle rap improvisation game show created by Nick Cannon, Wild ‘N Out was a ratings success, with over twenty seasons aired on the channel.

 Comedy Shows